DecentIoT/DecentIoT_mqtt_Lib/README.md

 ## How It Works

-1. Connect to your MQTT broker with SSL/TLS (port 8883) or WebSocket Secure (port 8884)
+1. Connect to your MQTT broker with SSL/TLS (port 8883)
 2. Register callbacks for incoming messages
 3. Send data to specific topics
 4. The library handles all security and connection management